FANTASTIC TALES!

 It was a place where one could live without money, my goal at the time, surviving through work-trade arrangements and by harvesting the never-ending bounty of tropical fruit, roots, and shellfish that the Aina brought forth in an abundance so plentiful it verged on obscene – during mango season, there was a stretch of the Red Road that would become so covered by fallen mangoes that the slush actually made driving conditions hazardous.

-Densely jungled and sparsely populated, it was also the site of the spot where lava flowed across the land and into the Ocean.
+Densely jungled and sparsely populated, it was the area where lava flowed across the land and into the Ocean.
 That spot, southwest from Kalapana, was the site of many a seeker’s pilgrimage and it wasn’t without risk.
 Going out to see the lava flow meant that once you got close you would be walking across a crust of unknown thickness, with who knew how much active, flowing lava underneath.
 It was a test of faith that I was eager to meet.

 It is here that I will add one of the few pictures that survived from that time, an “aren’t I the most mystical and fabulous hippy ever” selfie I took on the beach of Kalapana, the night before I started my trek.
 A month had passed since arriving in Puna and you can still see remnants of my burn on my forehead and right cheek.
 Behold, Super Meditator Shaman Guy in his natural surroundings.
 If you cringe that’s ok, you won’t be cringing more than me.